OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 8.5 No access to vfio device

-If you encounter the following error message, please grant the current user access to the dev:
+If you encounter the following error message, please check section 3.1 to create a group vfio and add the current user to the group:

 ```bash
 EAL: Cannot open /dev/vfio/147: Permission denied